-• During the term of the ITP, the District commits to collaborating with universities, the COA, and other qualified parties on projects to better inform and determine the level of risk associated with springflow-related changes in water chemistry affecting the viability and recovery of the Covered Species' population, by supporting:
+• During the term of the ITP, the District commits to collaborating with universities, the COA, and other qualified parties on projects to better inform and determine the level of risk associated with Aquifer level- and springflow-related changes in water chemistry affecting the viability and recovery of the Covered Species' population, by supporting:

-- 1. Surveys of the temporal and spatial DO variability of the Aquifer and the surface environments around the Barton Springs complex, - 2.
-Investigations of salamander habitat in the Aquifer in the vicinity of existing active monitor wells and future monitor wells close to Barton Springs. - 3.
+- 1. Surveys of the temporal and spatial DO variability of the Aquifer and the surface environments around the Barton Springs complex and at more remote habitat locations, - 2.
+Investigations of salamander habitat in the Aquifer in the vicinity of existing active monitor wells and future monitor wells close to Barton Springs and at more remote habitat locations. - 3.
 Continued support of laboratory stressor-response studies of salamander species, and/or - 4.
-Efforts to restore the spring-run habitat to allow improved re-aeration at the spring outlets.
+Efforts to restore the spring-run habitat and explore other possibilities to allow improved re-aeration at the spring outlets.